-The controlled temperature cycling device, a Thermal Platform was specially engineered by TotalTemp, using some alternative nonmetallic materials, to allow it to operate inside of a microwave environment.
+The controlled temperature cycling device, a Temperature Chamber was specially engineered by TotalTemp, using some alternative nonmetallic materials, to allow it to operate inside of a microwave environment.

-The Thermal Platform is cooled with Liquid Nitrogen (L-N2) giving it a precisely controlled temperature range of -100°C to +200°C.
+The Temperature Chamber is cooled with Liquid Nitrogen (L-N2) giving it a precisely controlled temperature range of -100°C to +200°C.

 The microwave oven was provided to TotalTemp by the customer for the installation of a bulkhead interface plate to allow AC power input, L-N2, and a nitrogen gas purge to prevent excessive condensation within the microwave oven while the platform operates in cryogenic temperatures.